learn-co-curriculum/java-mod-4-executors-intro/README.md

 ## What is a Task?

-A task is a logical unit of work which can be represented as an object of a class that implements the `Ruannable` interface.
+A task is a logical unit of work which can be represented as an object of a class that implements the `Runnable` interface.
 Each task is usually independent of other tasks so that it can be completed by a single thread.

 The classes in the Executor framework split task submission and task execution